CliMA/Oceananigans.jl/docs/src/model_setup/callbacks.md

 simulation
 ```

-By default, callbacks are called after a time-step has been completed but users
-can construct callbacks that are called after tendencies are calculated, but before taking a time-step.
-The latter is useful for modifying tendency calculations.

-We can control when the callback is called via the `callsite` keyword argument.
-By default
+The keyword argument `callsite` determines the moment at which the callback is executed.
+By default, `callsite = TimeStepCallsite()`, indicating execution _after_ the completion of
-`callsite = TimeStepCallsite()`.
-If we want the callback after the tendencies are
+a timestep.
+The other options is `callsite = TendencyCallsite()` that executes the callback
-computed but before taking a time-step we need to construct the callback with `callsite = TendencyCallsite()`.
+after the tendencies are computed but _before_ taking a timestep.

-As an example we can manually add to the tendency field of one of the velocity components, here we've chosen the `:u` field using parameters:
+As an example of the latter, we use a callback to manually add to the tendency field of one
+of the velocity components, here we've chosen the `:u` field using parameters:

 ```@example checkpointing
 using Oceananigans